growly/bfg/README.md

 [![DOI](https://zenodo.org/badge/499658756.svg)](https://doi.org/10.5281/zenodo.20349466)

+Silicon compilers are not novel, but using them for generating FPGAs outside of large companies apparently is.

+## Generators

 Here is a Configurable Logic Block based around a 4-LUT for Skywater 130nm, produced by the [LutB](src/tiles/lut_b.h) generator:

 <img src="assets/img/LutB.20260602.png" alt="CLB" width="70%">